lemauanhphong/ctf_writeups/2022/SekaiCTF_2022/Web/Issues/README.md

 # Issues
 ## 📄 Description
-We need to bypass something to become admin.
+We need to bypass something to become an admin.
 ![Oops](./images/description.png)

 ## 💻 Explore the website